- Can I pass my CA Final Exams while working a full-time job?

 I cleared CA at the age of 34 and CMA at 36 while working at a full-time job.

-I have come across many semi-qualified professionals who are working full time and are struggling to appear for their exams, let alone passing their exams.
+I have come across many semi-qualified professionals who are working full-time and are struggling to appear for their exams, let alone pass their exams.

 Develop a Positive Attitude

-- Your last failed marks sheet should be a stepping stone to success rather a reminder of your failure.
+- Your last failed marks sheet should be a stepping stone to success rather than a reminder of your failure

-- You may also write one of the above messages in a piece of paper and paste in a prominent place where you may see it often.
-This is to remind yourself – How beautiful tomorrow will be when you qualify professional exams.
+- You may also write one of the above messages on a piece of paper and paste it in a prominent place where you may see it often.
+This is to remind yourself – How beautiful tomorrow will be when you qualify for professional exams.

 - You should have an isolated place to study which preferably facing the walls thus avoiding distractions.

-- You can also join a library close by and study before/ after office.
+- You can also join a library close by and study before/ after the office.

 - Once you start studying daily at a fixed place that is facing the wall, your concentration level shall increase, which will result in better output.